Andrea has been an online writer for 8+ years. She mostly writes about dating, couples, weddings, travel, interior design, and gardening.

-- A place for movement, dancing, cardio
+- A place for movement, dancing, and cardio

 - Plenty of technology

-- A throne like setting
+- A throneroom

-First, let's look at what Leo's element brings to the table.
-As the fixed fire element, that means the home should embrace bold, bright colors.
+First, let’s look at what Leo’s element brings to the table.
+As the fixed fire sign, that means the home should embrace bold, bright colors.
 Everything should feel alive and awake.
 No room should be too dour or depressing.
 Blue is prohibited.